soupi/learn-haskell-blog-generator/src/08-testing.md

 We're going to define a new section in our `hs-blog-gen.cabal` file for our new test suite.
 Like `library` and `executable`, this section is called `test-suite`.

-There interface for how to define a test suite is describe in the [Cabal documentation](https://cabal.readthedocs.io/en/3.4/cabal-package.html?highlight=exitcode#test-suites).
+The interfaces for how to define a test suite is describe in the [Cabal documentation](https://cabal.readthedocs.io/en/3.4/cabal-package.html?highlight=exitcode#test-suites).
 We are going to use the `exitcode-stdio-1.0` interface.
 Let's go over the different settings.